IanLuZhao/Escape-Island/README.md

 ## Gameplay

 You are stranded on a mysterious island and must find a way to escape.
-Explore the environment, rummage through plants and collapsed buildings, and gather resources to craft your way to freedom.
+Explore the environment, use the arrow keys to move the charactor around, rummage through plants and collapsed buildings, and gather resources to craft your way to freedom.

 ## Features